viendn1574/tpm2-tss/doc/coding_standard_c.md

 It is worth noting however that this code base has yet to run into a compiler warning that wasn't the authors fault.
-It is likely that if you do find yourself disabling `-` you're probably doing something wrong.
+It is likely that if you do find yourself disabling `-Werror` you're probably doing something wrong.

 ## Comments
 There are two acceptable commenting styles: block, line.
 Block comments